Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Introduction

 \paragraph{Related work.} Kernel-based attention methods \cite{choromanski2020rethinking, katharopoulos2020linear} apply nonlinear feature maps $\phi(Q), \psi(K)$ to achieve linear complexity, but retain standard linear projections $Q = XW_Q$ before the nonlinearity.
-MLP-Attention \cite{mlpattention} eliminates Q and K projections entirely, replacing the $QK^\top$ computation with an MLP that maps embeddings directly to attention weights; however, this adds substantial parameters (${\sim}10\%$), was validated only at small scale (${\sim}5$M parameters on character-level Tiny Shakespeare), uses no residual structure, and lacks theoretical motivation.
+MLP-Attention \cite{mlpattention} eliminates Q and K projections entirely, replacing the $QK^T$ computation with an MLP that maps embeddings directly to attention weights; however, this adds substantial parameters (${\sim}10\%$), was validated only at small scale (${\sim}5$M parameters on character-level Tiny Shakespeare), uses no residual structure, and lacks theoretical motivation.
 Zhang \cite{zhang2023neural} replaces all of Q, K, V with two-layer feedforward MLPs (no residual), also adding substantial parameters; they fine-tune pretrained models rather than training from scratch, and offer no algebraic justification.
 Nonlinear extensions of LoRA \cite{li2024loran, ji2024sinelora, dong2025aurora} introduce nonlinearities to break the low-rank bottleneck of adapters in parameter-efficient fine-tuning; this is a distinct setting from base architecture design, with different goals and justification.
-To our knowledge, this is the first direct implementation of nonlinear query projections as suggested by Karbevski and Mijoski \cite{karbevski2025wkwv}: a principled, parameter-neutral architectural modification with residual structure for pretraining, where nonlinearity is introduced because there is strong empirical and theoretical evidence that learned linearity is redundant.
+Concurrent work by Qiu et al.\ \cite{qiu2025gatedattention} introduces nonlinearity on the output side of attention via a sigmoid gate applied after the $QK^T V$ computation; their motivation and placement differ from ours, but the two modifications are complementary and could in principle be combined.
+Building on the suggestion of Karbevski and Mijoski \cite{karbevski2025wkwv}, we present the first direct implementation of nonlinear query projections: a principled, parameter-neutral architectural modification with residual structure for pretraining.